Symplectic structure in open string field theory II: Sliding lump: Symplectic structure

 the symplectic structure can be expressed

 where $p(v)$ is the relativistic momentum,

 and the mass is given by

-This is a new formula for D-brane tension in SFT.
-In section \ref{sec:general} we will give a formal argument which relates it to the value of the on-shell action.
-Presently however we want to evaluate the formula directly for an analytic lump solution.
+In section \ref{sec:general} give a formal argument which relates this definition of mass to the value of the on-shell action.
+Presently however we will evaluate the formula directly for an analytic lump solution.
 The result should be the mass of the D0-brane, which is given as \cite{Sen2}

 where $Z_\mathrm{D0}$ is the disk partition function of the D0-brane BCFT and $\mathrm{vol}(X^0)$ is the volume of the time coordinate.